A 15-Year-Old Convinced Verizon He Was the Head of the CIA - Slashdot

 Re: (Score:1)

+You must have some pretty ugly psychological scars for the batshit crazy to be so strong in you.

-Mainstream media will give little airtime to this (Score:3, Insightful)
+Mainstream media will give little airtime to this (Score:5, Insightful)

 Yes, they will accord little to no serious air time to this story.
 Instead, they will promote the so called [Russian] "collusion", something I have never bought.